yasminefhr1/CityEcoScout/README.md

 ![a  Login Screen](https://github.com/user-attachments/assets/63109ac6-7841-4ab8-98cc-d5df7ae90498)

-CityScout is an innovative AI-powered mobile platform designed to help users discover and evaluate environmentally responsible locations in their cities and beyond.
+CityScout is an innovative mobile platform designed to help users discover and evaluate environmentally responsible locations in their cities and beyond.
 By leveraging advanced APIs (Google Maps, Street View, Places) and cutting-edge Gemini AI technology, the application provides real-time sustainability metrics and immersive visualization of eco-friendly destinations.

 ## Table of Contents